near/docs/docs/2.develop/contracts/actions.md

 Your contract can create sub accounts of itself, i.e. `<prefix>.<account-id>.near`.
 Something important to remark is that an account does **NOT** have control over its sub-accounts, since they have their own keys.
-Indeed, sub-accounts work as completely separated accounts, but they are useful for organizing your accounts (e.g. `dao.project.near`, `token.project.near`).
+A sub-account is exactly the same as a regular account but it just has a different name.
+They are useful for organizing your accounts
+(e.g. `dao.project.near`, `token.project.near`).